 The Into Film Festival is taking place between 7 - 23 November, which can only mean one thing - the return of the Into Film Festival Review Writing Competition!
 With great prizes to be won, this is a great way to help boost literacy and make the Festival even more engaging for young audiences.

 Reviews are an important part of the film industry, and can really make you think about your own performance.
 This is an exciting competition that could encourage the next generation of film reviewers, and ensure the future of film criticism is in safe hands!Kevin Guthrie, Actor and Into Film Ambassador for Scotland

-The Into Film Festival is designed to bring new and interesting films to engage young people and support their learning, contributing to their cultural, creative and personal development.
+The Into Film Festival programme is designed to bring an exciting range of films - both new releases and beloved classics - to young audiences, helping support their learning and contributing to their cultural, creative and personal development.

 Review a film using the form below, in no more than 300 words, and you could win some amazing prizes for your film club or class.
 You can review as many films as you like, as long as you saw them as part of the Festival.
 Just don't forget to tell us which film you're reviewing please!